Baltimore City Office

 Salary and Benefits

-$51,500 - $58,500.
+$51,500 - $56,000.
 HPRP provides excellent benefits: Vacation (20 days), sick leave (10 days), personal days (3 days), and holidays.
 Employee premiums 100% covered for medical, prescription, dental, vision.
-Short and Long Term Disability Insurance and Retirement plan with supplemental employer contribution (a 1% contribution is approved for FY 2018) also provided.
+Short and Long Term Disability Insurance and Retirement plan with supplemental employer contribution also provided.
 HPRP’s regular work schedule is at least 40 hours a week from 9:00 a.m. – 5:30 p.m. with a 30 minute unpaid lunch break.
+Weekend work may be required for duties such as periodic community events and casework deadlines, or Board meetings (for which all fulltime staff attend).
 HPRP also provides for a flexible work schedule.

-E-MAIL resume, cover letter, a writing sample, and names and contact information of three references to email@example.com (and specify “Housing Attorney” in the subject line).
-At least one reference should include a person who supervised your legal work as an attorney; references will not be checked until after the final interview.
+E-MAIL resume and cover letter to firstname.lastname@example.org (and specify “Housing Attorney” in the subject line).
+Writing sample and references will be requested if selected for an initial interview.
+For this position, the writing sample must be a legal memorandum.
 We are looking for thoughtful, personalized cover letters that demonstrate the applicant’s qualifications, work style and interest in being part of a team working to eliminate homelessness in Maryland.
 We are looking for applicants who have a comprehensive understanding of oppression, and structural racism, including how structural racism perpetuates barriers to housing and income.
 Resume reviews begin immediately and applications will be accepted until position is filled.

 HPRP is an equal opportunity employer.
 All interested persons encouraged to apply regardless of race, ethnicity, national origin, age, gender, disability, sexual orientation, gender identity, HIV status or religious affiliation.